go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 If you are using Cloudflare, turn off the auto-minify option in the dashboard.

 `Speed` -> `Optimization` -> Uncheck `HTML` within the `Auto-Minify` settings.

+## How to adopt repositories from disk

+1. Add your repositories to the correct spot for your configuration (`repository.ROOT`).
+You can also check `<ROOT_URL>/admin/config` for the repository root path.
+2. Ensure that the user/org exists that you want to adopt repositories for
+3. As an admin, go to `<ROOT_URL>/admin/repos/unadopted` and search.
+Users can also be given similar permissions via config [`ALLOW_ADOPTION_OF_UNADOPTED_REPOSITORIES`]({{< relref "doc/advanced/config-cheat-sheet.en-us.md#repository" >}}).
+4. If the above steps are done correctly, you should be able to select repositories to adopt.
+Otherwise, enable [debug logging]({{< relref "doc/advanced/config-cheat-sheet.en-us.md#repository" >}}) to check for any specific errors.